kroysemaj/git-GDI/slides/using-git-add.md

 <br>

-If you check your status again you should see that the file is now being tracked and is ready to be committed.
+If you check your status again you should see that the file is now being tracked (or staged) and is ready to be committed.